 any components provided through plugins which are enabled for anonymous users

-Logged in users will get access to everything besides the Settings and System Commands, which are admin-only.
+Logged in users without admin flag will be allowed to access everything besides the Settings and System Commands, which are admin-only.

 If Access Control is disabled, everything is directly accessible.
 That also includes all administrative functionality as well as full control over the printer, and without the need for an API key!

 Upon first start a configuration wizard is provided which allows configuration of the first administrator account or alternatively disabling Access Control (which is NOT recommended for systems that are directly accessible via the internet or other untrusted networks!).